MatthewRound/plugin.video.disclose_tv/README.md

 # plugin.video.disclose_tv download

-Same as fork except for download functionality all credits to original author
+Same as fork except for download and search functionality all credits to original author
 **use at own risk**